| White Young Green (WYG) Ireland - consultant to the built,

 and will involve comprehensive quality sampling and analysis

+conducted throughout the country in 2008.
 Commenting on the contract, Teri Hayes, WYG Environmental

 Ireland Director said - �WYG is delighted to have been awarded